 It’s no Berlin or London, but Toronto actually has a pretty strong house music scene, and there are plenty of options for a fun night out, ranging from underground events with local DJs to sceney clubs to massive shows in big arenas.

 I’m not a huge fan of crowd, massive lineups and expensive cover, so I opt for the smaller spots and events, which are a lot better, in my opinion.
 My go-to is Bassline Music Bar, an unassuming little spot in the west end at Bloor and Ossington (Ossington TTC station).
 Places open and close, but Bassline has been going strong since 2012.
 I usually go on Saturday nights, when they often have a “Let There Be House” party.
 Shoot them a message on Twitter (@BasslineToronto) or on Facebook to ask what is happening when you’re in town.
 They’re usually pretty responsive (and personally I try to avoid being surprised by Drum ‘n Bass or Jungle nights… not my thing).

-At the front of the bar: drinks are cheap and plentiful, and there’s Super Nintendo at the bar for those who want it (a quirky detail!).
-At the back: a tiny dance floor, with all-consuming bass, bizarrely static green laser-point lights and an eclectic crowd.
+At the front of the bar: drinks are cheap and plentiful, and there’s a Super Nintendo at the bar for those who want it (a quirky detail!).
+At the back: a tiny dance floor, with all-consuming bass, bizarrely static laser-point lights and an eclectic crowd.
 Cover is usually free, or otherwise very cheap.
 No sceniness or pretension here.
 We’re all just here to dance.